-Study reveals magnetic process that can lead to more energy-efficient memory in computers
+Study reveals new magnetic process that can lead to more energy-efficient memory in computers and other devices

 Magnets are widely used for computer memory because their "up" or "down" polarity—the magnetic state—can be "flipped" to write or encode data and store information.
-Magnetic memory is nonvolatile, so information can be stored on devices without refreshing.
+Magnetic memory offers a key advantage: it is non-volatile, so information can be stored on devices without refreshing.
 However, magnetic memory also requires a lot of energy.

-"Our finding demonstrates the possibility of controlling skyrmion states using electric fields, which could ultimately lead to more compact, energy efficient nanomagnetic devices," said Dhritiman Bhattacharya, a doctoral candidate at the VCU College of Engineering and the lead author of the paper, "Creation and annihilation of non-volatile fixed magnetic skyrmions using voltage control of magnetic anisotropy."
+"Our finding demonstrates the possibility of controlling skyrmion states using electric fields, which could ultimately lead to more compact, energy-efficient nanomagnetic devices," said Dhritiman Bhattacharya, a doctoral candidate at the VCU College of Engineering and the publication's lead author.

-Jayasimha Atulasimha, Ph.D., Qimonda Professor in the VCU Department of Mechanical and Nuclear Engineering, is Bhattachayra's dissertation adviser and corresponding author of the paper.
-The finding outlined in the paper is "a steppingstone toward ultimately developing commercially viable magnetic memory based on this paradigm," Atulasimha said.
+Jayasimha Atulasimha, Ph.D., VCU's Qimonda Professor in the Department of Mechanical and Nuclear Engineering, is Bhattachayra's dissertation adviser and corresponding author of the paper.
+He added that this is "a stepping stone toward ultimately developing commercially viable magnetic memory based on this paradigm."

 The VCU researchers used magnetic force microscopy to image the creation and annihilation of skyrmions in films grown at UCLA.
 They further analyzed and explained their experimental findings using micromagnetic simulations.